dejanvasic85/FootballStats-2/README.md

 ## Running the web application ##

-Opent the solution, set the Football.Web project to start-up and run!
+Open the solution, set the Football.Web project to start-up and run!

 Currently, the web application is configured to use html scraper as a repository so no database is required.